List of Stanley Cup champions

-The Stanley Cup is a trophy awarded annually to the playoff champion club of the National Hockey League (NHL) ice hockey league.
+The Stanley Cup is a trophy awarded annually to the playoff champion club of the National Hockey League (NHL).
 It was donated by the Governor General of Canada Lord Stanley of Preston in 1892, and is the oldest professional sports trophy in North America.
 Inscribed the Dominion Hockey Challenge Cup, the trophy was first awarded to Canada's amateur ice hockey clubs who won the trophy as the result of challenge games and league play.
 Professional clubs came to dominate the competition in the early years of the twentieth century, and in 1913 the two major professional ice hockey organizations, the National Hockey Association (NHA), forerunner of the NHL, and the Pacific Coast Hockey Association (PCHA), reached a gentlemen's agreement in which their respective champions would face each other in an annual series for the Stanley Cup.
 After a series of league mergers and folds, it became the de facto championship trophy of the NHL in 1926, though it was nominally still subject to external challenge.
 After 1947, the Cup became the de jure NHL championship prize.

-From 1914 to the end of the 2022 season, the trophy has been won 106 times.
-25 teams have won the cup, 20 of which are still active in the NHL.
+From 1915 to the end of the 2024–25 season, the trophy has been won 109 times.
+27 teams have won the cup, 22 of which are still active in the NHL.
 Prior to that, the challenge cup was held by nine teams.
-The Montreal Canadiens have won the Stanley Cup 24 times and made the Finals an additional eleven times.
-There were two years when the Stanley Cup was not awarded: 1919, because of the Spanish flu pandemic, and 2005, because of the NHL lockout.
+The Montreal Canadiens have won the Stanley Cup 24 times and made the Final an additional 11 times.
+There were two years when the Stanley Cup was not awarded: 1919, because of the Spanish flu pandemic, and 2005, because of the 2004–05 NHL lockout.

+The most recent Stanley Cup champions are the Florida Panthers, who won the trophy in 2024 and 2025.